JosinaJose/Portfolio/README.md

  Hello, I'm Josina Jose👋

-I'm a **QA Engineer** with over 4 years of experience in **functional and automation testing**.Currently, I am employed as a **QA Analyst-Intern** at **Racad Tech Inc.** in Toronto, ON, Canada, where I continuously enhance my skills in **quality assurance**. 🚀 In 2022, I specialized in **Automation testing** using Selenium and Java and worked as an Automation Test Engineer for about a year.
-From 2016 to 2019, I gained hands-on experience as a **QA Engineer**, focusing on various aspects of **software testing**.  🌍 I am passionate about **accessibility** and believe the digital world should be more inclusive and welcoming for everyone.
+I'm a **QA Engineer** with over 4 years of experience in **functional and automation testing**.Currently, I am employed as a **QA Analyst-Intern** at **Racad Tech Inc.** in Vaughan, ON, Canada, where I continuously enhance my skills in **quality assurance**. 🚀 In 2022, I specialized in **Automation testing** using Selenium and Java and worked as an Automation Test Engineer for about a year.
+From 2016 to 2019, I gained hands-on experience as a **QA Analyst**, focusing on various aspects of **software testing**.  🌍 I am passionate about **accessibility** and believe the digital world should be more inclusive and welcoming for everyone.
 In my QA role, I am committed to contributing to this vision by improving the **usability**, **accessibility**, and overall quality of digital products.

 ## My Experience👔
 **Racad Tech Inc.** - QA Analyst-Intern August/2023-Present

 **Alignminds Technology**- QA Analyst
 Jan/2016 - May/2019

+## Projects📁
+These are the projects which I have worked
+### Website Migration & Testing 4.0 to 5.0
+### Web Ordering System for Food Chain
+### Micro-banking System Development
+### Auction Inventory Management Operating System(AIMOS)

 ## Tools 🛠️
 - **[Slack](https://slack.com/)**: Team Communication and collaboration